votca/votca/share/doc/INSTALL.md

   development version, as xtp still undergoes extensive development and no releases are available yet.

-## Binary Packages for various Linux Distributions
+## Packages for various Linux Distributions

 ### Fedora